Jonah Jones (sculptor): Art

 Jonah Jones worked in many media.
 He cut letters in slate, carved in stone and produced bronze busts.
 He taught himself both the traditional techniques of stained and leaded glass and the newer ones of concrete glass.
 He painted in watercolour, a medium in which he produced a distinctive body of work based on vernacular calligraphy, a technique in which the artist and poet David Jones was a major influence.
 He also produced two published novels, a book of largely autobiographical essays, an illustrated book about the lakes of North Wales, and a biography of Clough Williams-Ellis, the architect of Portmeirion.

 In 1982 he spent a year at Gregynog Hall, working with Eric Gee and David Vickers on the book, Lament for Llewelyn the Last, for which he designed the title page.
 In later years the Gregynog Press commissioned several designs from him.

 Jonah Jones's major public commissions include work for the chapels of Ratcliffe College, Leicestershire; Ampleforth College, North Yorkshire; and Loyola Hall, Rainhill, Merseyside (now moved elsewhere); St Patrick's Church, Newport; the National Museum of Wales, Cardiff; Coleg Harlech, Gwynedd (now in storage awaiting relocation); and Mold Crown Court, Flintshire.
 His private work is marked by a preoccupation with Christian imagery and biblical themes (particularly that of Jacob), the Welsh mythological tales of the Mabinogion, the landscape of North Wales, and the Word.

 He found time, too, to work in the field of art education, acting as external assessor or examiner to many colleges of art throughout the UK from the 1960s to 1992.
-He served on the National Council for Diplomas in Art and Design, which reorganised the UK’s art colleges into a decentralised system, from 1961–1971.
-For four years he was director of Dublin’s National College of Art and Design, 1974–1978, when he was also a director of the Kilkenny Design Workshops.
+He served on the National Council for Diplomas in Art and Design, which reorganised the UK's art colleges into a decentralised system, from 1961 to 1971.
+For four years he was director of Dublin's National College of Art and Design, 1974–1978, when he was also a director of the Kilkenny Design Workshops.

 He spent his last fourteen years in Llandaff, Cardiff, no longer able to do heavy sculpture, but still painting.
 His treatment of Welsh subject matter and working of Welsh-language texts were abiding themes throughout his half-century career in Wales.

 He died on 29 November 2004, aged 85.